flarkflarkflark/Stemperator/README.md

 ![Stemperator Hero](docs/images/stemperator-hero.png)

-Stemperator uses AI (Demucs/HTDemucs) to separate audio into individual stems.
-Available as REAPER scripts (via ReaPack) and as a VST3/Standalone plugin.
+STEMperator uses AI (Demucs/HTDemucs) to separate audio into individual stems.
+This repo focuses on REAPER scripts (via ReaPack).
+The former plugin/standalone is developed separately as STEMdropper; historical JUCE/VST files live in `legacy/`.

 ---

-## Why Stemperator?
+## Why STEMperator?

 **Stay in your DAW.** No more exporting, switching to external tools, and re-importing.

 ![Before and After](docs/images/stemperator-before-after.png)

-Stemperator integrates directly into REAPER, letting you:
+STEMperator integrates directly into REAPER, letting you:

 - **Process time selections** - Select a 4-bar section and extract just the drums from that part
 - **Edit in place** - Replace a media item with its separated stems instantly